myfreeer/ABPlayerHTML5-bilibili-ver/README.md

 ## Bilibili Ver

 This repository is forked from the original one, aiming at stylizing and optimizing the ABPlayerHTML5 for [Bilibili Helper](https://github.com/zhuogu/Bilibili-Helper).
+This fork ONLY gurentees compatibility with Chrome.

 ### Demo
 Feel free to try out our [demo](http://zhuogu.github.io/ABPlayerHTML5-bilibili-ver/build/demo.html).